The Housing Market Crash of 2007 and What Caused the Crash

 September 17: The federal reserves lends $85 billion dollars to American International Group (AIG).

-September 18: Fed Chairman Ben Bernanke and Treasury Secretary meet with congress to propose a $700 billion dollar bailout.
-Bernanke tells congress “If we don’t do this, we may not have an economy on Monday.”
+September 18: Fed Chairman Ben Bernanke and Treasury Secretary meet with Congress to propose a $700 billion dollar bailout.
+Bernanke tells Congress “If we don’t do this, we may not have an economy on Monday.”

 September 26: Federal regulators seize Washington Mutual and then strike a deal to sell most of to J.P.
 Morgan for 1.9 billion dollars.
 This represents the largest bank failure in U.S. history.